Brushing Baby's Teeth

 Their baby teeth are a huge factor in their oral health.
-But before their pearly whites erupt, their gums should also be cared for.
+However, before their pearly whites erupt, their gums should also be cared for.
 The ADA recommends that simply wiping their gums with a wet washcloth or gauze can do a number on any plaque buildup.
-Concerning how you should brush their teeth once their teeth erupt, you should:
+Once their teeth erupt, you should:

 - Use a soft-bristled baby toothbrush with fluoride toothpaste after eating and before bed, and remember to clean between their teeth when 2 teeth touch